 4. While the veg fry, dice the tomatoes.
 Halve the chilli, scoop out the seeds and white pith and finely chop the chilli (you can leave the seeds and pith in if you prefer a hotter curry).
 Add the tomatoes and chilli to the pan.
 Cook, stirring often, for 5 mins till the tomatoes are soft and pulpy.

-5. Stir 1 heaped tbsp daal spice mix into the pan.
+5. Stir 1 tbsp vegetable curry powder into the pan.
 Add the lamb and cook, stirring, for 2-3 mins with a wooden spoon to break up any lumps.

-6. Pour in 250ml water, cover, bring to the boil then turn the heat down and simmer for 20 mins.
+6. Pour in 250ml hot water from the kettle, cover, bring to the boil then turn the heat down and simmer for 20 mins.
 Stir every so often to stop the lamb sticking.
 The keema should thicken a little while it cooks, and the lamb become tender.

 8. While the rice cooks, make the raita.
 Coarsely grate the cucumber into the bowl with the cumin seeds.
 Add the yogurt with a pinch of salt and sir well to mix.